 Many assessment batteries for recruitment include metrics, such as personality inventories and assessments of emotional intelligence, that have been shown to be poor predictors of on-the-job-performance.
 And most assessments of mental skill—the best single predictor of performance—are multiple choice tests of general intelligence or content knowledge.
-Unfortunately, although these tests outperform tests of personality and emotional intelligence, their predictive power is often not as strong as employers would like it to be.
-We think this is at least partly because aptitude tests measure whether or not candidates can select correct answers from lists, when what we really want to know is how well candidates can apply their knowledge and skills to the kind of issues they'll actually face in a given role.
+Unfortunately, although these tests outperform job interviews and tests of personality or emotional intelligence, their predictive power is often not as strong as employers would like it to be.
+We think this is at least partly because aptitude tests measure whether or not candidates can select correct answers from lists, when what we really want to know is how well candidates can apply their knowledge and skills in the kind of situations they'll actually face in a given role.

 Lectical Assessments are different.
 They are neither surveys nor multiple choice assessments.
 They are sophisticated scenario-based developmental assessments that ask employees to demonstrate how they would apply their knowledge and skills in real-world circumstances in which problems have no single correct answer, and the ability to leverage the knowledge and skills of others is essential for success.

 LecticaFirst™ affordably delivers customized and objective assessments that measure workplace reasoning—in real time.

 Most organizations conduct some kind of pre-screening, such as resume scans, phone interviews, or screening questionnaires.
 All of these processes are time-consuming and expensive.
 LecticaFirst, our pre-screening subscription service, is actually a pre pre-screening process that's designed to increase the efficiency and accuracy of your current process.

 With LecticaFirst, you can find out if the workplace reasoning skills of prospective employees are adequate to fulfill the complexity demands of the role they've applied for—before you invest time in interviews, resumes, or questionnaires.